KAYAN RIVER SLOW LORIS

 Reproduction and Family

 Having only recently been distinguished among their fold, little is currently known about the mating rituals and familial relationships of Kayan River slow lorises.
-Furthermore, the nocturnal lifestyles of slow lorises make studying them difficult for human researchers; and what little has been observed in one species cannot necessarily be assumed to be the case for others.
-Altogether, the minuter details of their habits remain difficult for us to apprehend.
+Furthermore, the nocturnal lifestyles (active at night) of slow lorises make studying them difficult for human researchers; and what little has been observed in one species cannot necessarily be assumed to be the case for others.
+Altogether, the more minute details of their habits remain difficult for us to apprehend.

-There is some debate as to whether or not slow lorises are monogamous or polyandrous.
+There is some debate as to whether or not slow lorises are monogamous (having one mate) or polyandrous (females having multiple mates).
 It likely varies depending on the species.
 Whatever the case, the mother seems to take complete responsibility for raising her offspring.

 The ecological role of the Kayan River slow loris is not understood at this time.

 The Kayan River slow loris has been assessed as Vulnerable by the International Union for Conservation of Nature (IUCN, 2015), appearing on IUCN’s Red List of Threatened Species.
-The species is suspected to be in declining due to loss of habitat from deforestation, forest fires and the illegal pet trade.
+The species is suspected to be in decline due to loss of habitat from deforestation, forest fires, and the illegal pet trade.

 Kayan slow lorises are collected locally for use as pets.
 Subsequent uncontrolled release of pets in some areas is also a threat.
 Hybridization poses a real threat to this species both in the wild and among confiscated individuals in rescue centers.
 In addition, the species is at risk of exploitation in the illegal wildlife trade.
 Lack of law enforcement further threatens slow loris species across their range.